 Each award is valued at CAD $750.00 maximum.

-- At the time of application and presentation, applicants must be registered as full-time graduate students (or additional session students, working full-time on their degree), in good academic standing, in a Master's (MEng 1 or MEng 2) or Doctoral (PhD 1 to PhD 5) program in the Department of Electrical and Computer Engineering at McGill.
+- At the time of application and presentation, applicants must be registered as full-time graduate students (or additional session students, working full-time on their degree), in good academic standing, in a Research Master's (M1 or M2) or Doctoral (PhD 1 to PhD 5) program in the Department of Electrical and Computer Engineering at McGill.